MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/how-to-aovpn-client-intune.md

 ---
 title: Deploy Always On VPN profile to Windows clients with Microsoft Intune
-description:  Learn how to deploy Always On VPN profile to Windows 10+ clients with Microsoft InTune ms.topic: article ms.date: 01/23/2022 ms.author: anaharris
+description:  Learn how to deploy Always On VPN profile to Windows clients with Microsoft Intune ms.topic: article ms.date: 01/23/2022 ms.author: anaharris